 A hallucination refers to a sensory experience that occurs without any external stimuli.
 It’s something a person perceives even though nothing in their environment actually causes it.

-Hallucinations can manifest in various forms, including visual (seeing things that are not there), auditory (hearing voices or sounds that do not exist), olfactory (smelling odors that are not present), gustatory (tasting flavors without a source), or tactile (feeling sensations on the body without cause).
-Hallucinations are often vivid and difficult to distinguish from reality, leading people to fully believe that they’re real.
+Hallucinations can manifest in lots of different forms.
+They may be visual (such as seeing things that aren’t there), auditory (hearing voices or sounds that don’t exist), olfactory (smelling odors that aren’t there), gustatory (tasting flavors without a source), or tactile (feeling sensations without being touched).
+Hallucinations are often vivid and difficult to distinguish from reality, leading people to believe that they’re real.

 A quasi-hallucination, on the other hand, refers to an experience that exists on the boundary between perception and imagination.
-It is characterized by a sense of unreality, or a perception that is not completely convincing.
-Quasi-hallucinations may involve fleeting sensory impressions, such as faint visual distortions or whispers that are perceived as coming from within one’s mind.
+It is characterized by a sense of unreality, or a feeling that is not completely convincing.
+Quasi-hallucinations may involve fleeting sensory impressions, such as faint visual distortions or whispers that you believe are coming from within your own mind.
 Unlike hallucinations, quasi-hallucinations are typically recognized as at least partially internal and distinct from reality, lacking the full sensory impact of true hallucinations.

 What OCD looks like

-Affecting an estimated 1 in 40 people worldwide, OCD is a mental health condition characterized by recurrent, intrusive thoughts, images, or urges (obsessions) and repetitive behaviors (compulsions).
-It’s often used wrongly by people to describe fastidiousness or a desire for order or cleanliness, but it’s a very serious mental health condition that can interfere with all areas of life and be completely debilitating.
+OCD affects an estimated 1 in 40 people worldwide.
+It’s a mental health condition characterized by recurrent, intrusive thoughts, images, or urges (obsessions) and repetitive behaviors (compulsions) that are done in an effort to alleviate the uncomfortable obsessions.
+It’s often used wrongly by people to describe fastidiousness or a desire for order or cleanliness, but it’s a serious condition that can interfere with all areas of your life and may be debilitating.

-People who have been diagnosed with OCD—as opposed to people who simply happen to wash their hands often or like a neat workspace—find themselves caught in a vicious cycle of obsessions and compulsions:
+People who have been diagnosed with OCD—as opposed to those who simply happen to wash their hands often, or like a neat workspace—find themselves caught in a vicious cycle of obsessions and compulsions.
+Here’s how it can play out:

-- Obsession: An intrusive and persistent thought, image, or urge that creates significant distress.
+- Obsession: This is an intrusive and persistent thought, image, or urge that creates significant distress.
 Obsessions are typically irrational, unwanted, and inconsistent with a person’s values or beliefs.
 Common obsessions include fears of contamination, doubts about safety, or concerns about harming oneself or others.

-- Distress: Obsessions trigger intense anxiety, worry, shame, guilt, disgust, fear, etc.
+- Distress: Obsessions trigger intense anxiety, worry, shame, guilt, disgust, and fear.

-- Compulsion: People engage in compulsive behaviors or mental rituals to alleviate this distress or prevent an unwanted outcome.
-Examples include excessive hand washing, checking, counting, or seeking reassurance.
-These compulsions are often aimed at reducing anxiety or preventing perceived harm.
+- Compulsion: These obsessions cause you to engage in compulsive behaviors or mental rituals in an attempt to reduce your distress or prevent an unwanted outcome.
+Examples include excessive hand washing, checking, counting, or seeking reassurance from others.

-- Temporary relief.
-The compulsions provide short-lived relief, which reinforces the person’s belief that performing compulsive behaviors is necessary to prevent harm or stay safe.
-The cycle repeats, becoming stronger as people continue engaging in compulsions.
+- Temporary relief: While it’s true that acting on compulsions can provide short-lived relief, it only reinforces your belief that performing these behaviors is necessary to stave off harm or free yourself from stress—so the cycle repeats, becoming stronger as you continue to engage in your compulsions.

 Quasi-hallucinations and OCD

 “Can OCD seem real?
-Absolutely!” says psychologist and Chief Clinical Officer for NOCD, Dr. Patrick McGrath.
+Absolutely!” says Dr. McGrath.
 He explains that when people have a lower level of awareness of their OCD—called low-insight OCD—they are more likely to perceive visual, auditory, sensory, and olfactory sensations as if they are actually happening.

-He adds that even when people have acknowledged that they have the condition and understand how it works—high-insight OCD—these disturbances can persist as quasi-hallucinations.
-“Sometimes people with Contamination OCD will talk about seeing germs on their skin, or feeling as though pathogens are boring into them, despite logically knowing that it’s not really happening,” he says.
+He adds that even when people have acknowledged that they have the condition and understand how it works—known as high-insight OCD—these disturbances can persist as quasi-hallucinations.
+“Sometimes people with Contamination OCD will talk about seeing germs on their skin, or feeling as though pathogens are boring into them, despite logically knowing that it’s not really happening,” says Dr. McGrath.

-These intrusive sensations can significantly interfere with daily functioning, making it difficult to focus on tasks or engage in normal activities, and distorted sensory experiences can reinforce the fears associated with OCD.
-People with lower insight into their condition may believe that these sensations confirm the validity of their obsessions.
+These intrusive sensations can significantly interfere with daily functioning, making it hard to focus on tasks or engage in normal daily activities.
+And the distorted sensory experiences you feel can reinforce fears associated with OCD.

-Struggling to differentiate between actual experiences and the distorted sensations of quasi-hallucinations can create a lot of confusion and uncertainty, often reinforcing the OCD cycle.
-People may feel compelled to engage in rituals or behaviors to alleviate the distress caused by distorted sensory experiences.
-They may seek reassurance, repeatedly check their perceptions, or engage in other compulsive behaviors to feel certain about their experiences.
-This perpetuates the OCD cycle, making obsessions stronger and more distressing over time.
+Struggling to differentiate between actual experiences and the distorted sensations of quasi-hallucinations can also create a lot of confusion and uncertainty, often reinforcing the OCD cycle—making obsessions stronger and more distressing over time.

 What causes quasi-hallucinations in people with OCD?

-The exact causes of quasi-hallucinations in people with OCD are not fully understood, but they are believed to arise from the interplay of several factors:
+The exact causes of quasi-hallucinations in people with OCD are not fully understood, but they are believed to arise from several factors:

-- Hyperattention and sensory amplification: People with OCD often direct heightened attention and hyper-vigilance to their obsessions.
-This heightened focus can lead to increased sensory sensitivity and can even amplify bodily sensations or environmental cues, even contributing to quasi-hallucinations.
+- Hyper-attention and sensory amplification: People with OCD are often hyper-aware and hyper-vigilant about their obsessions.
+And that can lead to increased sensory sensitivity and can even amplify bodily sensations or environmental cues that contribute to quasi-hallucinations.

-- Anxiety and stress: Anxiety often plays a central role in OCD, and high anxiety and stress levels can exacerbate OCD symptoms.
-Elevated anxiety levels can also intensify the perception of bodily sensations, creating a heightened awareness of physical experiences, which can contribute to quasi-hallucinatory experiences, as people become acutely attuned to any sensations that align with their obsessions.
+- Anxiety and stress: Anxiety plays a central role in OCD, and high anxiety and stress levels can exacerbate OCD symptoms.
+They may also intensify the perception of bodily sensations, which can contribute to quasi-hallucinatory experiences, as you become acutely attuned to any feelings that align with your obsessions.

-- Cognitive biases: People with OCD often exhibit cognitive biases, such as selective attention and interpretation.
-These biases involve focusing on and attaching exaggerated importance to certain stimuli or information that aligns with their obsessions.
-In the case of quasi-hallucinations, people may interpret normal bodily sensations or sensory cues as confirmation of their obsessive fears or concerns, reinforcing the belief that their obsessions are valid.
+- Cognitive biases: People with OCD often exhibit cognitive biases, such as selective attention and interpretation, that involve focusing on and attaching exaggerated importance to certain stimuli or information that fit with your obsessions.
+In the case of quasi-hallucinations, for example, you may interpret normal bodily sensations as confirmation of your obsessive fears or concerns, reinforcing the belief that those obsessions are valid.

-- Learned associations: The repetitive nature of the OCD cycle, where obsessions trigger anxiety and compulsions provide temporary relief, can lead to learned associations between triggers, obsessions, and sensory experiences.
-Over time, people may come to associate specific sensory cues with their obsessions, resulting in quasi-hallucinations when those cues are present.
+- Learned associations: The repetitive nature of the OCD cycle can lead to learned associations between triggers, obsessions, and sensory experiences.
+Over time, you may come to associate specific sensory cues with your obsessions, resulting in quasi-hallucinations when those cues are present.
 The distress caused by these experiences further reinforces the association and perpetuates the cycle.

-All of these complex interactions between a person’s thoughts, emotions, and perception can combine to cause quasi-hallucinatory experiences in people with OCD.
+All of these complex interactions between your thoughts, emotions, and perceptions can combine to cause quasi-hallucinatory experiences if you have OCD.
 Thankfully, the right form of therapy can help people find relief from these symptoms and the distress they cause.